Representations of $\omega$-Lie Algebras and Tailed Derivations of Lie Algebras: The -Lie version of Lie's theorem

-for all $x,y\in\g$ and $v\in V.$
+for all $x,y\in L$ and $v\in V.$

-To derive an $\ome$-version of the classical Lie's Theorem of soluble Lie algebras, we concentrate on the class of normal $\ome$-Lie algebras of degree 1, and we can give a proof of Theorem \ref{mainthm2}.
+To derive an $\omega$-Lie version of the classical Lie's theorem, we concentrate on the class of non-simple $\omega$-Lie algebras of degree 1, and we give a proof of Theorem \ref{mainthm2}.

-\begin{proof}[Proof of Theorem \ref{mainthm2}] If $\dim(L)=2$, then $L$ is a soluble Lie algebra.
-It follows from the classical Lie's Theorem that $\dim(V)=1$.
+\begin{proof}[Proof of Theorem \ref{mainthm2}] If $\dim(L)\leqslant2$, then $L$ is a soluble Lie algebra.
+It follows from the classical Lie's theorem that $\dim(V)=1$.
 Thus we may suppose $\dim(L)\geqslant 3$ and regard $V$ as a $\g$-module.
-By \cite[Corollary 3.2]{Zus2010}, we see that $\g$ is a soluble Lie algebra.
-If $V$ is an irreducible $\g$-module, then classical Lie's Theorem implies $\dim(V)=1$, and we are done.
+By \cite[Corollary 3.2]{Zus10}, we see that a proper soluble ideal $\g$ of $L$ is a soluble Lie algebra.
+If $V$ is an irreducible $\g$-module, then classical Lie's theorem implies $\dim(V)=1$, and we are done.